 When Sam tells Billy, “Well, at least you’re alive now,” Billy’s reaction is awkward.
 When he looks up, he tells Sam that he flatlined for six minutes, that he was dead and then he wasn’t.
 Now he says it’s like fragments of his life have been randomly thrown together and that he has the feeling he needs to take care of something.

 We assume that means patching things up with Denise.
 But it could mean coming back to life, if none of this is real.
-Don’t ignore that in Episode 2, when Billy and Sam are talking in her office, the clock behind her says five to twelve, as if to tell us that Billy has by then been flatlining for one minute.
+Don’t ignore that in Episode 2, when Billy and Sam are talking in her office, the clock behind her shows five minutes to twelve, as if to tell us that Billy has by then been flatlining for one minute.

 In Episode 5, Billy tells Dr Ming (played by Raymond Ma) that he doesn’t know what is happening to him, that everything keeps getting all mixed up and he feels like he’s getting further away from whatever it is he is looking for.
-“What I experience of my life now, is that normal?”, he asks Dr Ming, whose answer is as ours might be, that nothing about him is normal, and scribbles out another prescription on Billy’s hand.
+“What I experience of my life now, is that normal?”, he asks Dr Ming, whose answer is as ours might be, that nothing about Billy is normal, and Dr Ming scribbles out another prescription on Billy’s hand.
 Perhaps, Billy, it’s just the way you are.

 Strange events can always be explained away in dreams as the brain joins together conscious experiences, thoughts, desires and memories, and then synthesises some sequence out of it all.
 It’s not going to make sense, the brain isn’t editing like an editor, it’s throwing the pieces together randomly and leaving the imagineer to infer a meaning.
 And more often than not, everything is out of proportion.

-And so in San Francisco events are larger than life with an evil DC-like villain whose henchman pushes Billy off a building, leaving him dangling from a ledge by his fingertips, and daring flights down outdoor fire escapes reminiscent of scenes from Vertigo and Dark Passage.
+And so in San Francisco events are larger than life with an evil DC-like villain whose henchman pushes Billy off a building, leaving him dangling from a ledge by his fingertips, and there are daring flights down outdoor fire escapes reminiscent of scenes from Vertigo and Dark Passage.
 By the time we get to the courtroom, there are punch-ups, breakdowns and huge financial deals rejected in favour of astronomical settlements.

 Even the familiar faces seem out of the ordinary: they look different, behave differently, do different jobs, or have moved away—and that’s just the ones not in the dream scenes.

 Marva (Julie Brister) is a figment of the imagination, playing the train conductor at Hadleyville when she’s not waiting tables at Applebee’s this season.
-And Janet (Lauren Tom), who has always waited tables at Applebee’s, is serving up clues to the case in Hadleyville with her alien-head badge serving to remind us how she came to know Billy in Season 2.
+And Janet (Lauren Tom), who has always waited tables at Applebee’s, is serving up clues to the case on napkins in Hadleyville with her alien-head badge serving to remind us how she came to know Billy in Season 2.

 As I worked my way through Season 4, I wanted to ask everyone the same question that they were asking Billy, and each other: “Are you okay?“